tkchafin/mrbait/docs/usage.rst

 Target Region Options
 ~~~~~~~~~~~~~~~~~~~~~

+These are options primarily used to control which **target regions**, or regions
+which could be enriched (e.g. conserved enough to design baits) will be used to
+design the final set of bait sequences.
+Targets will be either *passed* or *failed*
+depending on these criteria.

+For example, you can constrain targets to fail if they are below 200 bases in length, or
+above 5000 based in length by specifying *-F len=200,5000*.
+In this case, all targets
+with total lengths outside of this range will fail, and be excluded from bait design.

 -R, --mult_reg  **Multiple targets per locus**: By default, mrbait_ only chooses one target |br|
   region (e.g. conserved region for which baits could be designed) per locus/ |br|
   alignment.
 When multiple are discovered, they are ranked according to the |br|